-Are you: Positive, imaginative, intelligent, a team player, tech-savvy, social media capable, with an interest or expertise in marketing?
+Are you: Positive, imaginative, intelligent, a team player, tech-savvy, social media capable, with an interest in marketing?

-Be part of a team of innovative problem-solving artists, working together to deliver high quality programming and artist supports in a rural Irish community .
+Volunteer to be part of a team of innovative problem-solving artists, working together to deliver high quality programming and artist supports in a rural Irish community!

 - At Greywood Arts in Killeagh, Cork, Ireland

 - Duration: 3 months

 - Approx. 25hrs/ week (typically divided 20 office, 5 events)

 - Accommodation Provided: Bedroom w/ desk space for your own creative work in The Residency at Greywood Arts, weekly communal meal with artists-in-residence

 - Artists looking to expand their practice to include programming and arts management